 - (1) Assessment.
 A nonrecoupable fee or charge levied on members in the Association pursuant to G.S.
 58-45-47(a). - (2) Association.
-The North Carolina Insurance Underwriting Association, established under this Article. - (3) Authority Board.
+The North Carolina Insurance Underwriting Association, established under Article 45 of this Chapter. - (3) Authority Board.
 The governing body of the Recovery Finance Authority. - (4) Bonds.
-Bonds, notes, debentures, loan agreements, or other types of obligations of the Recovery Finance Authority. - (5) Catastrophe recovery charge.
-A charge calculated as a uniform percentage of written premiums to be paid with annual premiums on all residential and commercial property insurance policies statewide. - (6) Deficit.
-The amount of losses and loss expenses of the Association relating to a particular event that will exceed the combination of available surplus, reinsurance, and other sources of funding, including assessments, for the Association to fund losses and loss expenses, including loss adjustment expenses, resulting from events in that calendar year.
+Bonds, notes, debentures, loan agreements or other types of obligations of the Recovery Finance Authority.

+- (5) Catastrophe Recovery Charge.
+A charge calculated as a uniform percentage of written premiums to be paid with annual premiums on all residential and commercial property insurance policies Statewide. - (6) Deficit.
+The amount of losses and loss expenses of the Association relating to a particular Event that will exceed the combination of available surplus, reinsurance, and other sources of funding, including assessments, for the Association to fund losses and loss expenses resulting from Events in that calendar year. - (7) Event.
+A hurricane or other catastrophic event causing loss or loss expenses to the Association for property in the State. - (8) Recovery Finance Authority.
+The North Carolina Recovery Finance Authority, a public agency created by this Article.